Henry Wriston: University president

 Due in large part to his role with Wesleyan's Endowment Fund, the Lawrence College (now Lawrence University) Board of Trustees selected him to be their next president, replacing Samuel G. Plantz, who had died the year prior, and interim president Wilson Samuel.
 Wriston was the eighth president of Lawrence University, and held the position from 1925 to 1937.
 His term was marked by the improvement of the curriculum, faculty, and library collections, and the establishment of the Institute of Paper Chemistry (now the Institute of Paper Science and Technology).
 Before leaving the school, he wrote the book The Nature of a Liberal College.

 He was president of Brown University between 1937 and 1955.
-Following a change in the university's charter, he was the first president who was not a Baptist minister in the 175 years of the college; he was also the first president since Francis Wayland who was not an alum.
+Following a change in the university's charter, he was the first president who was not a Methodist minister in the 175 years of the college; he was also the first president since Francis Wayland who was not an alum.

 Later life

 He served as president of the Council on Foreign Relations between 1951 and 1964.
 He also served as president of the American Assembly until 1963 and served on the board of trustees of the World Peace Foundation.

 In 1961, President Dwight D. Eisenhower appointed Wriston to the Chairmanship of the President's Commission on National Goals.
-Wriston was also an adviser to President Eisenhower, a member of the United States Department of State's Advisory Committee on Foreign Service, and chairman of the Historical Advisory Committee to the Chief of Military History for the United States Department of the Army.
+Wriston was also an adviser to President Eisenhower, a member of the United States State Department's Advisory Committee on Foreign Service, and chairman of the Historical Advisory Committee to the Chief of Military History for the United States Department of the Army.

 He is the father of Walter Wriston, former chairman and CEO of Citibank.
 Wriston died on March 8, 1978, in New York City, aged 88.